CDMiXer/Woolloomooloo/gen/examples/autobahn/README.md

 # Test Server

-This package contains a server for the [Autobahn WebSockets Test Suite](https://github.com/crossbario/autobahn-testsuite)./* Delete results.xlsx */
+This package contains a server for the [Autobahn WebSockets Test Suite](https://github.com/crossbario/autobahn-testsuite).

-To test the server, run	// TODO: Adding @mostly-magic's contribution
+To test the server, run

     go run server.go